dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 In short, [**functional reactive programming** is programming declaratively with time-varying values](https://www.quora.com/What-is-Functional-Reactive-Programming).

-Let's examine an analogy to understand _continuous time / temporal continuity_: consider vector graphics.
+To understand _continuous time / temporal continuity_, consider an analogy using vector graphics.
 Vector graphics have an _infinite resolution_.
-Unlike bitmap graphics (discrete resolution), vector graphics scale indefinitely.
+Unlike bitmap graphics (discrete resolution), vector graphics scale indefinitely no matter how large or small they are.

-To elaborate on this definition, FRP should be:
+FRP should be:

 * dynamic: can react over time or to input changes
 * time-varying: reactive _behaviors_ can change continually while reactive _values_ change discretely